aves-omni/aiostremio/README.md

 [MediaFlow](https://github.com/mhdzumair/mediaflow-proxy) - Used for proxy streams

 ## Notes
-- MediaFlow is recommended for video proxying, though you can use the internal proxy by editing the config if you have issues.
+- MediaFlow is recommended for video proxying, though you can use the internal proxy by editing the config if you have issues
 - AIOStremio is primarily tested with TorBox.
-Please open an issue if other debrid services do not work.
+Please open an issue if other debrid services do not work
+- Bypassing IP restrictions on debrid services is experimental